 Is something wrong with Freemasonry?
-Should Freemasonry undergo changes?
-These type of questions have become increasingly common as Freemasons struggle to explain the decline in membership amidst the mounting pressure to modernize the order.
+Should it undergo changes?
+These questions have become common as Freemasons struggle to explain the decline in membership amidst the mounting pressure to modernize the order.

 Should Freemasonry Change?